casweeney/hyperbridge-graph-sdk/README.md

 # Hyperbridge Graph SDK

 This is a GraphQL sdk that handles querying the Hyperbridge subgraph.
-It makes interacting the Hyperbridge subgraph seamless, with developers going through the rigorous process of setting up a graphQL client.
+It makes interacting with the Hyperbridge subgraph seamless, without developers going through the rigorous process of setting up a graphQL client.